The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/comprehensive-guide-for-dnc-in-shadowbringers.md

 ## Actions that DO NOT Generate Esprit:

 * All oGCD “abilities”
-* Healing spells and other non-damage dealing weaponskills or spells (such as BLM’s Umbral Soul, MNK’s Form Shift, and SMN’s Egi Assault when using Titan-Egi / Topaz Carbuncle for Earthen Armor / Glittering Topaz)
+* Healing spells and other non-damage dealing weaponskills or spells (such as BLM’s Umbral Soul, MNK’s Form Shift, and SMN’s Egi Assault when using Titan-Egi / Topaz Carbuncle for Earthen Armor / Glittering Topaz).
-* “Abilities” that are on the GCD including
+* “Abilities” that are on the GCD including:

-  * NIN’s Ninjutsus/Mudras including Kassatsu Ninjutsu and Ten Chi Jin Ninjutsus
+  * NIN’s Ninjutsus/Mudras including Kassatsu Ninjutsu and Ten Chi Jin Ninjutsus.
-  * SAM’s Tsubame-gaeshi (the Kaeshi Iaijutsus) and Meditate
+  * SAM’s Tsubame-gaeshi (the Kaeshi Iaijutsus) and Meditate.
-  * MNK’s Meditation and Form Shift
+  * MNK’s Meditation and Form Shift.
-  * DNC’s Standard / Technical Step, Standard / Technical Finish, and all intermittent dance steps
+  * DNC’s Standard / Technical Step, Standard / Technical Finish, and all intermittent dance steps.
-* “Weaponskills” and “Spells” cast by pets (since the pets do not gain the esprit buff)
+* “Weaponskills” and “Spells” cast by pets (since the pets do not gain the Esprit buff):

-  * MCH’s Automaton Queen’s 2 “weaponskills” (Arm Punch and Roller Dash)
+  * MCH’s Automaton Queen’s 2 “weaponskills” (Arm Punch and Roller Dash).
-  * SMN’s Pet actions that are classified as spells
+  * SMN’s Pet actions that are classified as spells.
-  * NIN’s Bunshin GCD effects
+  * NIN’s Bunshin GCD effects.
-  * DRK’s Living Shadow
+  * DRK’s Living Shadow.

-Based on early testings watching how much esprit is generated on a job by job basis, it was estimated that DNC’s esprit generation on weaponskills is approximately 30% chance to generate 10 esprit per weaponskill.
-For all other jobs, the esprit generation rate is approximately 20% to generate 10 esprit per weaponskill or spell.\
+Based on early testings watching how much Esprit is generated on a job by job basis, it was estimated that DNC’s Esprit generation on weaponskills is approximately 30% chance to generate 10 Esprit per weaponskill.
+For all other jobs, the Esprit generation rate is approximately 20% to generate 10 Esprit per weaponskill or spell.\
-*These esprit generation rates are assumptions and have not been 100% confirmed.
-Whether different jobs have slightly different esprit generation rates is unknown (despite some speculation and potentially mistranslated information about DNC from information before Shadowbringers).
+*These Esprit generation rates are assumptions and have not been 100% confirmed.
+Whether different jobs have slightly different Esprit generation rates is unknown (despite some speculation and potentially mistranslated information about DNC from information before Shadowbringers).
 In order to confirm this information, large amounts of data would need to be collected for many runs of different jobs.
-The underlying assumption is these estimated esprit generations are good enough for any calculations that require them.*
+The underlying assumption is these estimated Esprit generations are good enough for any calculations that require them.*

-During Technical Finish, the other 6 party members who do not have the Standard Finish buff will gain an esprit generation buff for 20 seconds.
-You and your dance partner will retain the normal amount of esprit generation you had before.
-Under Technical Finish, instead of 2 people contributing to your esprit generation, there are 8 people contributing to your esprit generation (effectively quadrupling this generation rate for 20 seconds).
+During Technical Finish, the other six party members who do not have the Standard Finish buff will gain an Esprit generation buff for 20 seconds.
+You and your Dance Partner will retain the normal amount of Esprit generation you had before.
+Under Technical Finish, instead of two people contributing to your Esprit generation, there are eight people contributing to your Esprit generation (effectively quadrupling this generation rate for 20 seconds).

 - - -

 # Improvisation

-Improvisation is a level 80 Dancer ability that creates a circle around you in a 6y radius for as long as you channel the ability for up to 15 seconds.
-This ability will generate esprit based on how many party members are standing in the circle.
-When used in combat, it will generate 3 esprit + 1 for each party member who is in your circle per server tick (so if all 7 other party members are standing in it, it will generate 10 esprit per server tick).
+Improvisation is a level 80 Dancer ability that creates a circle around you in a six yalm radius for as long as you channel the ability for up to 15 seconds.
+This ability will generate Esprit based on how many party members are standing in the circle.
+When used in combat, it will generate 3 Esprit + 1 for each party member who is in your circle per server tick (so if all seven other party members are standing in it, it will generate 10 Esprit per server tick).
 The ideal time to use Improvisation is during downtime when the boss is untargetable (such as a phase change).
-If channeled for the full duration, you can generate up to 60 esprit if everyone is standing in your circle.
+If channeled for the full duration, you can generate up to 60 Esprit if everyone is standing in your circle.
 Additionally, it will grant a 10% healing buff for anyone standing in the circle.
 Since this ability is channeled, it will cancel the auto attack when initiating.
-You can potentially weave this ability in between GCDs when the whole party is standing together to “fish” for esprit.
-Due to the potential loss of an auto attack, this is a marginal gain at best, and a loss if you do not have all 7 party members in the circle (missing even 1 party member will cause you to only generate 9 esprit which effectively cannot contribute to a Saber Dance -- 49 esprit is not enough to use Saber Dance while 50 is).
+You can potentially weave this ability between GCDs when the whole party is standing together to “fish” for Esprit.
+Due to the potential loss of an auto attack, this is a marginal gain at best, and a loss if you do not have all seven party members in the circle (missing even one party member will cause you to only generate 9 Esprit which effectively cannot contribute to a Saber Dance -- 49 Esprit is not enough to use Saber Dance while 50 is).

 - - -

 # Understanding Flourish

-Flourish is a 60s cooldown oGCD ability that grants all 4 of our proc GCDs and a proc of Fan Dance III.
+Flourish is a 60s cooldown oGCD ability that grants all four of our proc GCDs and a proc of Fan Dance III.
 Whenever you naturally proc one of these abilities, you gain a buff that lasts for 20 seconds that allow you to use that specific proc’d action.
-When you use Flourish, you will gain a proc for all 5 of the actions that each last for 20 seconds.
+When you use Flourish, you will gain a proc for all five of the actions which each last for 20 seconds.
 The Flourish window in a DNC’s rotation can be a very hectic time, especially since you will not want to waste a single proc and 2 of the procs are AoE GCDs that require being close to the boss in order to hit.

 ![](https://cdn.discordapp.com/attachments/752334526449057853/897215433843802132/unknown.png)\
-(The buffs granted by flourish that allow you to use Reverse Cascade, Fountainfall, Rising Windmill, Bloodshower, and Fan Dance III)
+(The buffs granted by flourish that allow you to use Reverse Cascade, Fountainfall, Rising Windmill, Bloodshower, and Fan Dance III).

 Using Flourish while any of these procs are already active is a significant DPS loss.
 Using Flourish when the Fan Dance III proc is already active is a loss of 200 potency.
 Losing a Fountainfall / Bloodshower proc is a 142 potency loss over our average GCD potency.
 Losing a Reverse Cascade / Rising Windmill proc is a 92 potency loss over our average GCD potency.
-It is better to use your proc and delay Flourish by 1 GCD than using Flourish to override the proc.
+It is better to use your proc and delay Flourish by one GCD than using Flourish to override the proc.

 However, there are ways that we can avoid delaying Flourish while not losing any procs.
 When doing your rotation normally before Flourish, you can do: